Is 687 a Good Credit Score? What You Need to Know

 Factors Influencing a Credit Score

-Several factors contribute to your credit score.
-These include:
+Several factors influence your credit score.
+Among them are:

 1. Payment History